Hodge theory of degenerations, (II): vanishing cohomology and geometric applications: The quasi-homogeneous case

 \section{The quasi-homogeneous case}

-We now specialize to isolated hypersurface singularities for the next several sections ($\S\S$\ref{S2.2}-\ref{S2.6}).
-In this section, we discuss the simplest general class of hypersurface singularities for which one can understand the vanishing cohomology and the spectrum, namely the quasi-homogeneous singularities.
+We now specialize to isolated hypersurface singularities.
+In this section, we discuss the general class of hypersurface singularities for which understanding the vanishing cohomology and the spectrum is easiest, namely the quasi-homogeneous singularities.
 We review the original computation due to Steenbrink \cite{St1}, and relate it to cohomology of the tail $\cE\backslash E$.
 The main point here is that for a general smoothing $\fx$ of a quasi-homogeneous hypersurface singularity, a single weighted blow-up will produce a partial resolution and an almost normal-crossings degeneration.
-The remaining singularities (for the central fiber and total space) will be finite quotient singularities, and Hodge theory and Griffiths' residue calculus work well in this type of situation, leading to explicit formulas in terms of the weights (e.g. see Theorem \ref{T2.2}).
+The remaining singularities (for the central fiber and total space) will be finite quotient singularities, and Hodge theory and Griffiths's residue calculus work well in this type of situation, leading to explicit formulas in terms of the weights (e.g. see Theorem \ref{T2.2}).
 In the later subsections $\S\S$\ref{S-wf}-\ref{s-schoen}, we consider various examples and amplifications (deformations, period maps, nodes).